pandey-ankit/WebLogic-Basic-Lab/README.md

 ![](images/10.png)

-- Start WebLogic Admin Server inside Docker.
+c.
+Start WebLogic Admin Server inside Docker.

 The image with the sample domain is stored in OCIR registry (registry in Oracle Cloud).
 The server will open inside the container port 7001.
 And this port will be mapped to port 7001 of the VM.
 So the admin server will be accessible through port 7001 of our VM.